philippeitis/cpsc312-project/README.md

 add -> listify -> sum
 ```

 In this final example, we demonstrate a few other features.
-In particular, `os` will print out the current operating system, and `quit` will shut the program down. `define trait ...` provides a mechanism for defining type classes, but this feature is not complete.
+In particular, `os` will print out the current operating system, and `quit` will shut the program down. `define trait ...` provides a mechanism for defining type classes, but this feature is not complete:
 ```console
 user:~/cpsc312-project/prolog$ swipl main.pl
 >>> define trait Example: Bounds